constabIe/physics-hws/hw3/JohnDoe_HW3.typ

 #task(
   name: [Problem 2 (25 pts).],
   description: [
-    An object of mass $m = 50 med grams$ slides with the zero initial velocity down an inclined plane set at an angle $alpha = 30 degree$ to the horizontal.
-It successfully slides down, then covers the distance of $50 med centimetres$ on the horizontal plane, and stops.
-Find the work (in $joules$, round to two decimal places) performed by the friction forces over the whole distance, assuming the friction coefficient $k = 0.15$ for both inclined and horizontal planes.
+    An object of mass $m = 50 med "g"$ slides with the zero initial velocity down an inclined plane set at an angle $alpha = 30 degree$ to the horizontal.
+It successfully slides down, then covers the distance of $50 med "cm"$ on the horizontal plane, and stops.
+Find the work (in $"J"$, round to two decimal places) performed by the friction forces over the whole distance, assuming the friction coefficient $k = 0.15$ for both inclined and horizontal planes.

     #figure(
       caption: [Sliding of the object. ],